-Isn’t he magnificent?
-I think most of the time we tend to picture Jesus the way he was on earth, because that’s the time period we have been taught and studied the most.
-He is no longer walking around in earthly flesh.
+Isn’t He magnificent?
+I think most of the time we tend to picture Jesus the way He was on earth, because that’s the time period we have been taught and studied the most.
 He is so much more!
-He is the alpha and omega.
+He is the Alpha and Omega.
 The Almighty.
-When I picture him in the way he is described here, it stirs my spirit and strengthens my faith and my courage to withstand the trials of this world.
+When I picture Him in the way He is described here, it stirs my spirit and strengthens my faith and my courage to withstand the trials of this world.

 I think my favorite part is in vs 17-18 “When I saw him, I fell at his feet though dead.
 But he laid his right hand on me, saying, “Fear not, I am the first and the last, and the living one.
 I died and behold I am alive forevermore, and I have the keys of Death and Hades.”

 HALELUJIA!!
 HE HAS WON!!!!
 We have nothing to fear!
-This loving, compassionate Savior who is my constant friend is so much more!
-In verse 20 it tells us that the stars are the angles of the seven churches and that the lampstands are the churches.
+This loving, compassionate Savior, who is my constant friend, is so much more!
+In verse 20 it tells us that the stars are the angels of the seven churches, and that the lampstands are the churches.
 Now don’t miss this…He is standing in the midst of them, governing and ministering to them.
-He also reached down and put his hand on his shoulder and encouraged him not to be afraid and reminded him that he has already won the battle.
+He also reached down and put His hand on his shoulder and encouraged him not to be afraid and reminded him that He has already won the battle.
 He holds the keys!
-Whatever we have to walk through in this life, we can do it in honor of him, knowing he is The Almighty and he is in the midst of us with his hand on our shoulder, encouraging us to fear not.
+Whatever we have to walk through in this life, we can do it in honor of Him, knowing He is The Almighty and He is in the midst of us with His hand on our shoulder, encouraging us to fear not.